 Even a digital business needs to print things.
 I print checks to pay my clients’ bills, documents that I want to write on while working, and invoices to send to my clients.

 Initially, a cheap printer will work just fine.
 One day, you’ll probably want to upgrade and buy a printer/scanner unit.
-If you have the start-up funds, get the nicer option in the beginning.
+If you’ve got the money, splurge on the better option right away.

 Webcam

 A fairly cheap webcam works for Zoom meetings with clients.
-If you’re working with local business owners, it’s always nice to meet in person initially and once a year or so.
+If you’re working with local business owners, In-person meetings are always best, especially to start things off and for a yearly catch-up.
+But for those quick check-ins, Zoom is a total lifesaver.

 Most of my clients use Quickbooks Online, so I have the free Accountant version.
 Other popular software options are Microsoft Dynamics (I also use it and it’s a lot more intense), Quickbooks Desktop, Xero, and FreshBooks.

 You can either encourage your clients to move to your preferred software or become acquainted with the software they’re already using.
-Alternatively, you could only take on new clients who use your preferred software.
+Another option is to only work with clients who already use your preferred software.

-A virtual business obviously generates digital files, and you’ll need a way to store them.
+Any virtual business generates digital files, and you’ll need a way to store them.
 Don’t save important documents to your computer’s hard drive, because it will crash or die one day.
 Instead, upload the documents to a cloud-based document storage system like Google Drive or Dropbox.

 Make sure to set up a filing system right away and stick to it.
-I have folders for each client; within those folders are subfolders for reports, tax filings, notes & communications, bank statements, and HR or payroll documents.
-Within those subfolders are folders for each year.
-I also make sure to title documents with the date and enough description that I know what I’m looking for at a glance.
+I have folders for each client.
+Within those folders, you’ll find subfolders for reports, tax filings, notes and communications, bank statements, and HR or payroll documents.
+Each subfolder is further organized by year.
+I also title documents with the date and a clear description so I can easily identify what I’m looking for at a glance.

-Create a simple website to establish your presence online.
-Include your contact information, a short bio, your qualifications, and any specialties you want to highlight.
+Make sure to Include your contact information, a short bio, your qualifications, professional certification, and any specialties you want to highlight.

 SquareSpace is a very easy way for beginners to create basic websites.
 WordPress is the most common recommendation for new bloggers, but that platform is more complicated to learn.

-I have websites through both providers and SquareSpace is definitely the easier option.
-It meets my needs for my bookkeeping business and it was very easy to set up a Gmail email address using my website address.
+I have websites through both providers, but Squarespace is the easier choice in my opinion.
+It effectively meets my needs for my bookkeeping business, and setting up a Gmail address with my domain was very simple.